-Classes at SRSU may be as small as eight and seldom larger than 30 students.
+Classes at SRSU may be as small as ten.
 Small class size is a great advantage for both students and faculty.
 Each student is heard, and ideas and opinions are explored.
-Professors get to know students as individuals and the learning environment is enriched.
+Professors get to know students as individuals, and the learning environment is enriched.